usernew20/lampscan/README.md

 - **Customizable Scan Groups**: Users can define a custom group in the configuration file to add additional scans, ensuring flexibility while maintaining safety.
 - **Grouped Nmap Scans**: The script now runs multiple Nmap instances in parallel, grouped into categories like web, auth, database, common, and vuln.
 Each group has tailored script arguments and specific port ranges, improving scanning efficiency and relevance.
 - **Custom Scan Group**: A dedicated group for custom Nmap scans is available, allowing users to add their own scripts without affecting the predefined groups.
+- **Vulnerability Lookup by Service Version**: The script now looks up CVEs on the NVD API based on detected service versions, adding additional CVE details to the report where applicable.

 ## Installation